Mosasaurus: Sensory functions

-Mosasaurus had relatively large eye sockets with large sclerotic rings occupying much of the sockets' diameter; the latter is correlated with eye size and suggests it had good vision.
+Mosasaurus had relatively large eye sockets with large scleral rings occupying much of the sockets' diameter; the latter is correlated with eye size and suggests it had good vision.
 The eye sockets were located at the sides of the skull, which created a narrow field of binocular vision at around 28.5° but alternatively allowed excellent processing of a two-dimensional environment, such as the near-surface waters inhabited by Mosasaurus.

-Brain casts made from fossils of Mosasaurus show that the olfactory bulb and vomeronasal organ, which both control the function of smell, are poorly developed and lack some structures in M. hoffmannii; this indicates the species had a poor sense of smell.
-In M. lemonnieri, these olfactory organs, although still small, are better developed and have some components lacking in M. hoffmannii.
+Brain casts made from fossils of Mosasaurus show that the olfactory bulb and vomeronasal organ, which both control the function of smell, are poorly developed and lack some structures in M. hoffmanni; this indicates the species had a poor sense of smell.
+In M. lemonnieri, these olfactory organs, although still small, are better developed and have some components lacking in M. hoffmanni.
 The lack of a strong sense of smell suggests that olfaction was not particularly important in Mosasaurus; instead, other senses like vision may have been more useful.